Riverside Avondale Historic Neighborhood Tour

 STOP 7: King Street District: Often referred to as the “bars” in Riverside, this area has a lot of character to it!
 From fine selections of beers and food at Kickbacks Gastropub and fun arcade games and beer at Keg and Coin area is sure to mix up the fun.
 This area is a hot spot for culture, cuisine, and entertainment.

 STOP 8: St. Vincent’s Medical Center Riverside: A 528 bed hospital founded in 1916 by The Daughters of Charity.
 This hospital repeatedly earns “A” ratings in patient safety by The Leaf Frog Group.
 The hospital is also rated in the top 100 hospitals in spinal surgery.
-There is a 55-million-dollar expansion planned for the hospital to boost up their cardiovascular programs.

 STOP 9: Shoppes of Historic Avondale: Known as a place that promotes local business, arts, and culture.
 The historic shoppes of Avondale are a continuation of the Riverside neighborhood.
 This area is home to a diverse range of local shops and restaurants and has a traditional neighborhood design perfect for walking and exploring.